wilddeer/blog/_drafts/sliders-and-tab-button.md

 Here's the catch: when a link hidden by `overflow: hidden` catches focus, browser scrolls the content of the block so that you can see the link.
 Yes, blocks with `overflow: hidden` also have `scrollLeft` property, and they act just like `overflow: auto` blocks.

 To adress the problem, we need to gather the links from each of the slides and bind `focus` event listener to each of them.
-When the event fires, we switch the slide to one containing the link and reset `scrollLeft` of the container:
+We then need to switch the slide to one containing the link and reset `scrollLeft` of the container when the event fires:

 {% highlight js cssclass=codewrap %}
 for (var j = links.length - 1; j >= 0; j--) {